OMARINO-DE/whmcs-kazawallet/README.md

 1. Click **Manage** next to Kaza Wallet
 2. Enter your **API Key** from your Kaza Wallet merchant dashboard
-3. Enter your **Secret Key** from your Kaza Wallet merchant dashboard
+3. Enter your **API Secret** from your Kaza Wallet merchant dashboard
-4. Choose **Sandbox Mode** for testing or uncheck for live payments
+4. Choose **Test Mode** for testing or uncheck for live payments
 5. The **Callback URL** will be automatically generated
 6. Customize the **Payment Description** if needed
 7. Click **Save Changes**